 Santa Cruz Mountains Art Center

 This extensive arts resource rests along the banks of the San Lorenzo River.
 There’s a gallery that’s open to the public as well as regular studio workshops for both kids and adults.
-Drop by during their upcoming holiday boutiques and browse gifts crafted by local artists.
+Check with the Art Center for current hours and offerings.

 Boulder Creek Golf & Country Club

 This picturesque 18-hole-course is set within the redwoods near Big Basin Redwoods State Park.
 The scenery speaks for itself, but regulars return for their beloved bent grass greens.
 There’s a full-service restaurant & bar that’s open to the public as well as conference and lodging facilities.